The Pujades Affair

 The above questions require the kind of detective work few historians are willing to risk because no one wants to recall the darkest period in Catalan history – and because they could easily be accused of sensationalism.
 It's much easier to maintain that Pujades died in 1635 than having to explain why anyone would want to claim he survived for over a decade.
 They would have to bring up that his anti-Castilian position could have been regarded as high treason, and that he had "mortal enemies" according to Miquel Pujol i Canelles .
 Then there is the obstacle that the Bollandists (Jesuits) and Maurists (Benedictines) copied his research methods and are now among the leading authorities on the Middle Ages because of their vast resources .
 If this is considered only an independent study of the Chronicle could determine if Pujades had valid reasons to contradict so many church historians, and which of his findings have since been corrected for political reasons?
 Here is the most controversial example from the 1609 edition in Catalan, which is a rare language and was probably overlooked by international scholars:

 This discovery could be the reason why the Spanish version of the Chronicle remained unpublished for so long!
-After their first disappearance, they turned up in the library of the archbishop of Rouen in 1696 who informed Pau Ignasi de Dalmases i Ros, a Catalan aristocrat and scholar, and invited him to review them.
-Dalmases compiled a summary in 1700 and recommended the Chronicle to his peers in Barcelona.
-Josep Taberner i d'Ardena, the bishop of Girona and a fellow scholar, was owed some favors at the court of Louis XIV and could get copies of some manuscripts in 1720, which disappeared again.
+After their first disappearance, the manuscripts turned up in the library of the archbishop of Rouen in 1696 who informed Pau Ignasi de Dalmases i Ros, a Catalan aristocrat and scholar, and invited him to review them.
+Dalmases wrote a summary of the Chronicle during his visit in 1700 and recommended it to his peers in Barcelona.
+Josep Taberner i d'Ardena, the bishop of Girona and a fellow scholar, was owed some favors at the court of Louis XIV and could also get some copies in 1720, which disappeared again.

-The above-mentioned Jaime Villanueva claims that Pujades had handed his manuscripts voluntarily to Pierre de Marca , which would reflect his "anti-Castilian bitterness" and the history of the period: After their revolt in 1640, the Catalans procclaimed Louis XIII as "count of Barcelona" and gained independence from Spain – and the Vatican.
-Villanueva may have had access to inside information because he found the lost copies of the Chronicle in the library of Taberner's pro-French descendants in the early 1800s, which made it possible to get them published.
-It turned out, however, that the Parisian scribe did not understand any Spanish and his transcripts had so many errors and omissions that a major revision had to be made by its editors Fèlix Torres Amat, Pròsper de Bofarull and Albert Pujol, an erudite team of scholars.
+The above-mentioned Jaime Villanueva claims that Pujades handed his original manuscripts to Pierre de Marca , which would reflect his "anti-Castilian bitterness" and the history of the period: After their revolt in 1640, the Catalans procclaimed Louis XIII as "count of Barcelona" and gained independence from Spain – and the Vatican.
+Villanueva may have had access to inside information because he found the copies of the Chronicle in the library of Taberner's pro-French descendants in the early 1800s, which made it possible to get them published.
+It turned out, however, that the Parisian scribe did not understand any Spanish and his transcripts had so many errors and omissions that a major revision had to be made by its editors Fèlix Torres Amat, Albert Pujol and Pròsper de Bofarull, an erudite team of scholars .

 After being lost for almost two hundred years, the work was finally published in Barcelona under the title Crònica Universal del Principado de Cataluña in six volumes between 1829 and 1832.
 The editors had the support of the Reial Acadèmia de Bones Lletres de Barcelona and, like Dalmases, were sympathetic to his ideas and intimately acquainted with Catalan zeitgeist and history.
 Hence, they seem to have made sure the censure had no linear access to the work so that all volumes could be published.
-They released vol. 1 (I-II) and vol. 3 (V) in 1829, followed by vol. 4 (VI) in 1830.
-The controversial vol. 5 (VII) was held back with vol. 2 (III-IV) until 1831, which would explain (see below) the change of position in the foreword of volume 6 (VIII), which followed in 1832.
+They released vol. 1 (I-II) and vol. 3 (V) in 1829, and vol. 4 (VI) in 1830.
+The controversial vol. 5 (VII) followed in 1831, and vol. 2 (III-IV) in 1831-1832 respectively, and finally vol. 6.

-In the controversial volume 5, the editors introduced the newly discovered church register that lists the funeral of Pujades on January 7, 1635, and add that his descendents claim Pierre de Marca had robbed the manuscripts and documents "by force of arms" from his widow.
+The editors introduce in vol. 5 the newly discovered church register that lists the funeral of Pujades on January 7, 1635, and add that his son claims Pierre de Marca had robbed the manuscripts and documents "by force of arms" from his widowed mother.
 The French bishop had allegedly ordered his soldiers to evict the family and close down the house.
-Nevertheless, the editors felt obliged to contradict this sinister plot by suggesting that Pujades may have been alive in the 1640s, because he referred to certain notes and documents (flosculos) he had in Paris, and which suggested he had a friendly relationship with the French bishop.
-In the middle of vol. 2 (tomo IV), which had been held back with vol. 5, the editors reveal they had an important contact in Paris: Joseph Tastu who had published satirical journals against the French court in his youth and later became a noted scholar and printer (see short bio and detailed bio, both in French).
+Nevertheless, the editors felt obliged to contradict this plot by proposing that Pujades may have been alive in the 1640s, because he referred to certain notes and documents (flosculos) he had in Paris, and which suggest he had a friendly relationship with the French bishop.
+In the middle of vol. 2 (tomo IV), which had also been held back, the editors identify their contact in Paris: Joseph Tastu who had published satirical journals against the French court in his youth and became a noted scholar and printer (see short bio and detailed bio, both in French).
 He was a liberal like the editors and a Catalan from Perpignan who lived in Paris with his wife Amable to promote her talents as a French poet.
 When his print shop went out of business, Torres Amat recommended him to the academies in Spain and invited him to collaborate on his Memorias (diccionari critico).
 He also got him to review the original manuscripts of Pujades in Paris and correct the errors of the French scribe.